 - Staff who handle chemicals in a non-lab environment such as Animal Health Resources (AHR), Facilities Engineering (FE), or glassware must be trained by their supervisors as described in Chapter II, and must attend annual hazard communication training provided by EH&S.

 - Staff who use dry ice when shipping materials on behalf of Fred Hutch must complete the online Dry Ice Shipping Training before shipping.

 - Staff who ship biological specimens on behalf of Fred Hutch must read Chapter VII, Section 2.1.
 Staff may also attend Biological Specimens Shipping Training, which is optional.

 - Training needs are determined on a case-by-case basis for all staff persons who ship other hazardous materials (liquid nitrogen, radioactive materials, chemicals, tissue fixatives, etc.) on behalf of Fred Hutch.

 - Online ergonomics training is recommended for all staff who perform intensive keying, mousing, pipetting, microscopy, heavy lifting and manual handling, or any other ergonomically high-risk duties.

-- Additional safety training such as hearing conservation (required by Animal Health Resources and Facilities Engineering), forklift training, and laser safety training may be required.
+- Additional safety training such as hearing conservation (required by certain staff in the Comparative Medicine Department and Facilities Engineering), forklift training, and laser safety training may be required.
 Staff are informed about the training required of them, and must attend any training determined to be necessary.
 Additional safety training needs are identified by EH&S based on hazards specific to the department or research.